- Chemistry Placement/Competency Exams: There are multiple ways to receive credit for laboratory courses held by the department.

 Nitrile gloves and disposable lab coats are recycled in Morehead Labs.
 The program has received Right Cycle awards in 2016 and 2018 for recycling nitrile gloves.
 Over 1500 lbs of gloves and about 5000 lab coats are recycled annually.

 Course-based Undergraduate Research Experiences, CUREs, are courses in which students learn technical skills to tackle cutting-edge research questions.
-The following lab courses follow the CURE design or include a CURE module: CHEM245L, CHEM262L, CHEM290, CHEM520L, and CHEM530L.
+The following lab courses follow the CURE design or include a CURE module: CHEM245L, CHEM262L, CHEM290, CHEM520L, CHEM530L and CHEM550L.

 In these courses, neither the student nor the professor knows the answer to the questions.
-This is real research, not step-by-step procedures from lab manuals as done by thousands of students before.
+This is real research, not step-by-step procedures from lab manuals.
 Besides answering novel questions, a CURE has four other characteristics:

 - There are chances for students to fail and try again